sqlectron/sqlectron-gui/README.md

 ### Setup databases

-You can test it using your own database or a [docker-compose](https://github.com/sqlectron/sqlectron-databases) built for us to bring up several different databases.
+You can test it using your own database or use a [docker-compose](https://github.com/sqlectron/sqlectron-databases) built for us to bring up several different databases.

 ## Build